innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/05-email-campaign-drafts.md

 ---

-### Campaign 1: Pre-Launch Teaser
+### Campaign 1: Pre-Launch Teaser (For SME Waitlist)

-**Subject:** Something new is coming from Innovative Enterprises...
+**Subject:** Stop Wasting Time on Admin Work.
+A Solution is Coming.

 **Body:**
 Hi [First Name],

-Get ready to change the way you [verb related to your product, e.g., "manage projects"].

-We've been working on something special behind the scenes at Innovative Enterprises, and we can't wait to share it with you.
+How many hours did you spend this month on paperwork, chasing documents, or finding service providers?

+For the average SME in Oman, that number is far too high.
+It's time that changes.

+Innovative Enterprises is putting the final touches on a new platform designed to automate your operations and give you back your most valuable asset: your time.

-Stay tuned for the official announcement next week!
+Stay tuned for the official announcement.

 Best,
 The Innovative Enterprises Team